The Best Free & Cheap Podcast Hosting Sites [April 2020]

-The world of podcasting, casual audio recordings like an old-time radio show but streamed onto the Internet, has exploded in popularity.
-There are more than half a million podcasts out on the Web today, and their popularity is only growing.
+The world of podcasting has exploded in popularity.
+There are nearly a million active podcasts available online, and their popularity is only growing.
 Podcasts are easy to listen to, freely available to listeners, and can be very entertaining.
-Like blogging or vlogging, to do podcasting well requires having something to say, being able to say it well, and having the perseverance and persistence to keep your content flowing, but with those things (and a heap of luck) a podcast can catapult you to stardom.
-Well, at least to Internet stardom.
+Like blogging or vlogging, being good at podcasting just requires you to have something to say, to say it well, and having the perseverance and persistence to keep your content flowing, but with those things (and a heap of luck) a podcast can catapult you to stardom.

 Getting started in podcasting isn’t terribly complicated.
 One of the first things you need to do is to find a service that will host your podcast for you.
 Since you’re just getting started, cheap or free podcast hosting sites are the ideal place to begin your foray into podcasting.
 They involve minimal outlay and although the cheap and free sites have restrictions, those shouldn’t really affect you as a beginner.
 As your podcast grows in popularity, you can move on to a more performance-oriented service with the advanced features you’ll want at that point.

 When looking for a podcast host, there are a few criteria to bear in mind.
 One critical factor is the host’s upload limits.
 Some free hosts will limit the size or number of files you can upload.
-This is fine if you’re experimenting with you’re once-a-week review of local restaurants, but not OK if you are planning to launch your own network.
-Analytics is also important and many free podcasts hosts have minimal analytics in place.
+This is fine if you’re experimenting with you’re once-a-week review of local restaurants, but not okay if you’re planning to launch your own network.
+Analytics is also important, and many free podcasts hosts have minimal analytics in place.
 Some hosts allow integration with third-party tools, some do not.

 Integration with iTunes or other platforms is a useful feature, as is the ability to create a homepage within the hosting site where your latest podcasts can be featured in one place.
 After all, if someone stumbles across a podcast and likes what they hear, you want them to quickly be able to find the rest of your output.